 Free backup software to store encrypted backups online For Windows, macOS and Linux

-Duplicati is another popular Linux open source backup solution that is available completely free even for commercial usage.
-It is designed to run in various operating systems including Linux, Windows, and MacOS.
+Duplicati is another popular Linux open-source backup solution that is available completely free even for commercial usage.
+It is designed to run in various operating systems including Linux, Windows, and macOS.
 With Duplicati, you can easily take online backups and comes with a pause/resume feature to pause the backup process during any network issues and will automatically resume backup once the issue is rectified and the process continues from where it stopped.
-Duplicati also conducts regular checks on the backups to detect for any broken/corrupt backup.
-All backups are provided with an AES-256 encryption and all backups are compressed and stored on the servers.
+Duplicati also conducts regular checks on the backups to detect any broken/corrupt backup.
+All backups are provided with AES-256 encryption and all backups are compressed and stored on the servers.

 What are your favorite system-backup tools to use on Linux?
 Let us know on comments below.
 Also Read: